 - Talk with your departmental program assistant or chair about logistics, such as:

-- How to get keys, a phone, computer access
+- How to get keys, a phone, and computer access

 - How to find your office, mailbox, phone, where to park, when building/department is open